You are not going anywhere if you cannot see. Bring the right light is key.

 Shoots like 30 feet.
 Great way to protect yourself from wild animals or wild people that may be living in an abandoned place.
 We always recommend running away or making friends but you never know when you will need some protection.

-NO 9: Personal Pepper Spray
+Personal Pepper Spray

 Great backup to your bear mace that is perfect for the explores where you want to carry the least amount of gear.